Buying a New House or Property in Ireland

 4. Contracts for Sale

-Once we receive the Contracts, we will contact you and when your written loan approval is to hand, we will make an appointment for you to attend this office for the purpose of executing Contracts for Sale and payment of the balance deposit.
+Once we receive the Contracts, our conveyancing solicitors will contact you and when your written loan approval is to hand, we will make an appointment for you to attend this office for the purpose of executing Contracts for Sale and payment of the balance deposit.

 5. Estimate of Completion Date

 When the contracts and balance deposit are returned to the builder’s solicitors the agreement to purchase is binding and it is a matter of waiting until the house is completed.

-Standard contracts for new houses do not specify completion dates and provide for the house to be completed within 18 months of signing and thus any indication of completion given is an estimate only.
+Standard contracts for new houses do not specify completion dates and provide for the house to be completed within 18 months of signing thus any indication of completion given is an estimate only.

 6. Obtaining a Completion Notice